Connecting people and nature for the benefit of both.

 People, Workshops & Events

 We aren't completely without modern convenience though.
-We have a wooden barn (built mainly from our own trees), several small low impact shelters, drinking water, compost toilets and fire pit areas.
+We have a wooden barn (built mainly from our own trees), several small low impact shelters, drinking water, compost toilet and fire pit areas.
 We can also supply hot drinks and packed lunches as required.

 Booking a space/Plan an Event